 3.1.
 Take the brain out of the NMDG-aCSF and place it on a piece of filter paper.

 3.2.
-Cut and remove a 60° wedge of tissue using a “60°” tool centered at the midline from the rostral end of the forebrain.
-Use this as the mounting surface as it provides the proper angle for hippocampal slices as discussed below (Figure 1A, B).
+Cut and remove a 60° wedge from the rostral end of the forebrain using a “60°” tool centered at the midline.
+Cut surfaces will be used for mounting to achieve the proper angle for transversal hippocampal slices as discussed below (Figure 1A, B).

 NOTE: Two single-edged blades held together via a home-made holder make an easy-to-use tool for making the 60° cut (Figure 1A).